 Enough has been written about the perils of constant sitting that you probably already know you should be working while standing up.
 For many, standing desks have been the answer.
 However, not everyone is willing — or able — to splurge on a desk that moves up and down.
-The perfect alternative is the standing desk converter, a convenient little contraptions that can make any flat surface a standing desk.
+The perfect alternative is the standing desk converter, a convenient little contraption that can make any flat surface a standing desk.
 Essentially you could turn your dining table, or any table, into a sit-stand desk for just a few (OK, more than a few) bucks.
-For those looking to get on their feet like they work without having to buy a whole new desk, these are the best standing desk converters for most people.
+For those looking to get on their feet as they work without having to buy a whole new desk, these are the best standing desk converters for most people.

 Fully Cora Standing Desk Converter

 - Footprint: 31.3 x 22 inches

 Fully's standing desk converter is the perfect addition to the brand's lineup of standing desks.
 It's simple to use, controlled through side levers that allow you to adjust the converter between 1.3 inches to 15.7 inches.
 It weighs 22.5 pounds, which could be heavy for some, but it's still fairly simple to store when not in use.
 Cora has a weight capacity of 22 pounds, which is more than adequate for a laptop and an extra-large coffee (and other miscellaneous desk items).
 It only has one work surface, so you can't place your monitor or laptop on one level and your keyboard and mouse on another, but Fully does make the Cooper standing desk converter, which does have two levels — for a pricier $299.

 The DeskStand is a fairly simple-looking device that does wonders for your posture.
 Arriving flat pack, the DeskStand is essentially a ladder with slots for placing two separate shelves: one for your monitor and one for keyboard and mouse.
 The lower shelf offers ample space for all of your gear, and it's tall enough to be used as a standalone desk for when you're working from the sofa.